 At Carleton, we are committed to ensuring you succeed in your studies and develop the professional skills needed to set you up for success when you graduate.
 To help you plot your career course, Carleton offers a range of workshops that are listed on our Grad Navigate website.
 All graduate students are welcome to attend these workshops.
-We also offer special workshops and bootcamps that are designed to provide you with inspiration, dialogue and camaraderie while you work towards your writing and research goals.
-More information is available at: gradstudents.carleton.ca/ professionaldevelopment opportunities for work placements, experiential learning and career opportunities.
+We always strive to provide you with special opportunities to find inspiration, dialogue and camaraderie as you work toward your writing, research, and professional development goals.
+More information is available at: carleton.ca/gradpd business sector and has one of Canada's largest concentrations of high-tech industries.
+Many other institutions and companies are headquartered here.
+This "capital advantage" provides numerous opportunities for work placements, experiential learning and career opportunities.